 Prior to working for SIT Study Abroad, Aline worked for three years as a coordinator for the Geneva International Film Festival and taught French language and culture to international students for a few years.

 As an academic coordinator, Aline assists the academic director in the coordination of the different components of the program, teaches in the Research Methods and Ethics course, and advises students in the development of their field research.

 Professor Alexandre Vautravers, PhD

 A Swiss and EU national, Alexandre Vautravers holds a PhD in contemporary history from the University of Lyon and a PhD in social and economic sciences from the University of Geneva.
-He is currently associate professor at International Relations Department at Webster University Geneva.
-His areas of specialization include: refugee studies, international economics, history and political science, human rights, and international nongovernmental organizations (INGO).
-His areas of research and publications include: international relations, conflict studies and conflict resolution, strategy and military doctrines, humanitarian action, technology, and the politics of international economic relations.
+He is currently associate professor at the International Relations Department at Webster University Geneva.
+His areas of specialization include refugee studies, international economics, history and political science, human rights, and international nongovernmental organizations (INGO).
+His areas of research and publications include international relations, conflict studies and conflict resolution, strategy and military doctrines, humanitarian action, technology, and the politics of international economic relations.